Magnitude 6.4 earthquake shakes parts of Northern California | Science-Environment

 A strong earthquake shook parts of Northern California early Tuesday, jolting residents awake, cutting off power to thousands, and damaging homes and roads, officials said.
 No injuries were immediately reported.

 The magnitude 6.4 earthquake occurred at 2:34 a.m. near Ferndale, a small community about 210 miles (345 kilometers) northwest of San Francisco and close to the Pacific coast.
+The epicenter was just offshore at a depth of about 10 miles (16 kilometers).
+Numerous aftershocks followed.
 "Due to a large earthquake, widespread damages to roads and homes are reported throughout Humboldt County," the county's office of emergency services tweeted.
 "Be prepared for aftershocks.
 Check gas and water lines for damages or leaks."
-Authorities closed an important bridge in Ferndale that was showing damage, KRCR-TV reported.
+Authorities closed an important bridge in Ferndale that was showing damage.
+The state highway department tweeted a photo showing crumpled pavement.
 Some gas leaks were also reported.

 More than 70,000 customers lost power in the area, according to poweroutage.us.